9am

 - 2 min read

 Actually, I do.
-There are many good reasons why things begin at 9am.
-And I know all about these reasons because I was told everything about them by an unsolicited Slovenian.
+There are many good reasons why things begin at 9 a.m., and I know all about them—because I was told, in exhaustive detail, by an unsolicited Slovenian.

-However, for the purposes of this article I have completely ignored this.
+However, for the purposes of this article, I have completely ignored that.

-It is objectively true that no-one of sound mind enjoys traffic.
+It is objectively true that no one of sound mind enjoys traffic.
 Most people hate it.
-So, it makes no sense to me that we start and end our days battling through it.
+So it makes no sense to me that we start and end our days by battling through it.

-I believe that we should emulate this practise by staggering people’s start-times.
+I believe we should emulate this practice by staggering people’s start times.

-Keyworkers could perhaps start at 9am, given their necessity.
-But maybe hairdressers could start at 10am?
-Bowling alley attendants at 11am?
-Sandwich artists at 12pm?
-And of course, estate and letting agents at 2am or never again.
-If we did this, road traffic could be spread across a full 24 hours and the roads would be quieter for all.
-Leading to a lot less commuter stress, many a happier life, and fewer beaten children.
+If we did this, road traffic could be spread across a full 24 hours, and the roads would be quieter for everyone.
+This would lead to much less commuter stress, many more happy lives, and fewer beaten children.

 After all, we don’t need to be social.
 We don’t need loving, caring relationships with others.
 They’re just a vulgar indulgence.